CanarysAutomations/automate-repo-permissions/README.md

 # Automate Teams Repository access

-The tool will communicate with the repositories and organisations of GitHub.
+Using this tool, users can provide GitHub Teams access to repositories with varying access levels .
 The tool with the help of few inputs will

 - Giving teams bulk access to the mapped repositories in the excel file